Brazil–India relations: Prime Minister Narendra Modi's 2014 trip

 In July 2014, the Indian Prime Minister Narendra Modi visited Brazil for his first multilateral visit, the 6th BRICS summit was held at the north-eastern beach city of Fortaleza.
 In the Fortaleza summit the group have agreed to establish a financial institution rivaling the Western-dominated World Bank and IMF, The bank would be named the New Development Bank as suggested by the Indian side but the contributing parties could not come to an agreement to base the bank's headquarters at New Delhi.
-Later the BRICS leader also attended an event in Brasilia where they met the UNASUR heads of government.
+Later the BRICS leader also attended an event in Brasília where they met the UNASUR heads of government.
 At the same time, the Ministry of External Affairs added Spanish to its list of available languages, which the Hindustan Times read as "indicative of the government's intent to go beyond Europe, Asia and the US to forge diplomatic and trade ties with Latin American nations."
 He travelled there via Germany.

+Prime Minister Modi’s 2025 Visit to Brazil

+In July 2025, Prime Minister Narendra Modi visited Brazil to attend the 17th BRICS Summit and held bilateral engagements aimed at strengthening ties between the two emerging economies.
+He received a warm welcome from the Indian diaspora in Rio de Janeiro, featuring cultural performances, including a tribute to Operation Sindoor and devotional music by a Brazilian group.

+The visit underscored the deepening Brazil–India partnership, highlighting shared cultural values and growing cooperation in economic, strategic, and multilateral arenas as part of a broader Global South alignment.